Xerolux/violet-hass/README.md

 If you want to contribute to this project please read the [Contribution guidelines](CONTRIBUTING.md).

-## A brief description of the ProCon.IP pool controller
+## A brief description of the Violet pool controller

 ![Violet Home Assistant Integration][pbuy]